CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 The steps to perform DNS Data Exfiltration are:
 1. The attacker registers a domain name.
 We already have `tunnel.com`.
 2. The attacker sets up the domain name's DNS record points to a server under his control.
+We will use the `att.tunnel.com`.
 3. The attacker sends sensitive data from a target to a domain name under his control, e.g. `passw0rd.tunnel.com`, where `passw0rd` is the data the needs to be exfiltrated.
 4. The DNS request is sent through the local DNS server and is forwarded through the internet.
 5. The attacker's authoritative DNS receives the DNS request.